On the Emergence of Linear Analogies in Word Embeddings: 10. Discussion

 \section{10.
 Discussion}

 Word embeddings are central to the interpretation of large language models.
-Surprisingly, linear subspaces characterizing semantically meaningful concepts, originally found in classical word embedding methods, are also realized in large language models \cite{jiang2024origins, park2024linear, gurnee2024language, park2025hierarchical} where they can enable control of model behavior \cite{nanda2023emergent}.
+Surprisingly, linear subspaces characterizing semantically meaningful concepts, originally found in classical word embedding methods, are also realized in large language models \cite{jiang2024origins, park2024linear, gurnee2024language, park2025hierarchical} where they can enable control of model behavior \cite{nanda2023emergent} and are crucial for fact retrieval \cite{merulloLanguageModelsImplement2024}.
+While these linear subspaces are sometimes encoded in a context-dependent manner \cite{hernandez2024linearity}, it is possible to obtain context-free LLM embeddings (as in \cite{bommasaniInterpretingPretrainedContextualized2020}) to test our views in modern LLMs.
 The prevalence of these linear subspaces suggest that the statistics of language plays a fundamental role, and revisiting classical word embedding methods allows us to develop a sharper understanding of this question.

 We have shown that linear analogies in the word embeddings in such algorithms naturally arise if words are characterized by a list of attributes, and if each attribute affects the context of their associated word in an independent manner.
 We formulated a simple, analytically tractable model of co-occurrence statistics that captures this view, where attributes are binary and all combinations of attributes correspond to a word.
 This model rationalizes various observations associated with the emergence of linear analogies, and provides a fine-grained description of how they depend on the embedding dimension and the co-occurrence matrix considered.
-Remarkably, the model is extremely robust to perturbations including noise, the sparsification of the word vocabulary, or the removal of all pairs associated to a specific relation.
+Remarkably, the model is extremely robust to perturbations including noise, the sparsification of the word vocabulary, the introduction of correlations between semantic attributes, or the removal of all pairs associated to a specific relation.